vafeen/cast-castle/README.md

 **Cast Castle** is a lightweight Kotlin library for generating mapping code between `data class` using **KSP (Kotlin Symbol Processing)**.
-It automatically creates mapper implementations or separate mapping functions based on the `@CastCastleMapper` annotation.
+It automatically creates separate extension mapping functions based on the `@CastCastleMapper` annotation for classes or standalone functions.

 ## Implementation